blargoflatsome/fourshame/content/characters/muspella-stumpton-annabelle-lee.md

   daughter of Gerald Stumpton, Barbarian of Wolf Grove
 type: pc
 status: dead
-metaDescription: Muspella Stumpton the tiefling bardbarian died under mysterious circumstances.
+metaDescription: Muspella Stumpton, the tiefling bardbarian, died screaming in the blood pits of Roudgara Forest.
 ---
 Found as a baby by Gerald Stumpton, Muspella was raised in the ways of the Barbarian.